Photorespiration: C_{2}

 In C_{2} plants, the mitochondria of mesophyll cells have no glycine decarboxylase (GDC).

 C_{2} photosynthesis (also called glycine shuttle and photorespiratory CO_{2} pump) is a CCM that works by making use of - as opposed to avoiding - photorespiration.
 It performs carbon refixation by delaying the breakdown of photorespired glycine, so that the molecule is shuttled from the mesophyll into the bundle sheath.
 Once there, the glycine is decarboxylated in mitochondria as usual, releasing CO_{2} and concentrating it to triple the usual concentration.

 Although C_{2} photosynthesis is traditionally understood as an intermediate step between C_{3} and C_{4}, a wide variety of plant lineages do end up in the C_{2} stage without further evolving, showing that it is an evolutionary steady state of its own.
 C_{2} may be easier to engineer into crops, as the phenotype requires fewer anatomical changes to produce.

 Algae

 There have been some reports of algae operating a biochemical CCM: shuttling metabolites within single cells to concentrate in one area.
 This process is not fully understood.

-Biophysical carbon-concentrating mechanisms
+Biophysical carbon dioxide-concentrating mechanisms

-This type of carbon-concentrating mechanism (CCM) relies on a contained compartment within the cell into which is shuttled, and where RuBisCO is highly expressed.
+This type of carbon dioxide-concentrating mechanism (CCM) relies on a contained compartment within the cell into which is shuttled, and where RuBisCO is highly expressed.
 In many species, biophysical CCMs are only induced under low carbon dioxide concentrations.
 Biophysical CCMs are more evolutionary ancient than biochemical CCMs.
 There is some debate as to when biophysical CCMs first evolved, but it is likely to have been during a period of low carbon dioxide, after the Great Oxygenation Event (2.4 billion years ago).
 Low CO_{2} periods occurred around 750, 650, and 320–270 million years ago.